ipfs/roadmap/README.md

 You can contribute to these Epic by testing, debugging or even coding to either Go or JS IPFS.
 Both teams have a chat every week that you can join.
 [Go](https://github.com/ipfs/team-mgmt/blob/master/MGMT_GOLANG_CORE_DEV.md) & [JS](https://github.com/ipfs/team-mgmt/blob/master/MGMT_JS_CORE_DEV.md#weekly-core-dev-team-calls).

-**2. Support Software Package Managers into entering the Distributed Web**
+### 2. Support Software Package Managers into entering the Distributed Web

 Software Package Managers are one of the best systems to take advantage of Content Addressing.
 Developers and Deployment systems hit Package Managers Registries everyday to download the same bits of code, creating a huge overhead in terms of bandwidth.
 In addition today, it is incredibly important that we ensure that the code that we run is the code that the author's intended and Content Addressing can help with this goal by adding a Integrity verification step.
 - Kick-off a Package Managers Working Group to work closely with different Package Managers and understand each one challenges and needs.
 - Publish a report on the results from adding the NPM Registry to IPFS.
 - Meet the scalability and performance needs to serve the Package Managers users.

-We will booting the Package Managers Working Group soon, meanwhile, check out [NPM on IPFS](https://github.com/ipfs-shipyard/npm-on-ipfs) & [GX](https://github.com/whyrusleeping/gx) to get a feel for what IPFS can contribute to Package Management.
+We will be booting the Package Managers Working Group in early 2019, meanwhile, check out [NPM on IPFS](https://github.com/ipfs-shipyard/npm-on-ipfs) & [GX](https://github.com/whyrusleeping/gx) to get a feel for what IPFS can contribute to Package Management.

-**3. Scale the IPFS Network**
+### 3. Scale the IPFS Network

 To support the continued growth of the IPFS Network, we plan to optimize our scalability and testing.
 - Deploy a P2P testbed for Distributed Protocols that enables us to spin up hundreds of thousands of nodes on demand and run tests on them.